Revisiting performance management | How to avoid legal risks when getting your team back on track

 Written by Emma Chandler on 28 February 2023

-Unfortunately, regular performance management may have taken a back seat in the last few years, due to a focus on firefighting and immediate HR issues during the pandemic, plus the subsequent widespread shift to remote work.
+With a focus on firefighting and immediate HR issues during the pandemic, plus the subsequent widespread shift to remote work, regular performance management may have taken a back seat in the last few years.
 Because of this, managers may have become a little ‘rusty’ at this key HR process, or lack the confidence to address concerns, which could leave the door open to mismanagement mistakes and potential claims.

 In this blog, we recap five things to keep in mind when performance managing employees, so that you can improve business performance in 2023 without inadvertently inviting legal issues.